 MFH W. Patrick “Pat” Butterfield addressed a large gathering of fifty-five riders, family members, and guests as a chilly breeze prompted me to adjust the buttons on my coat.
 Blue Ridge mountains in the distance framed the classic scene of hounds rolling in the grass, horses milling about, and riders exchanging greetings in anticipation of moving off for the morning’s sport.

 Multiple generations of friends and family, young and old, were there to be part of this special day.
 The entire Easter family was on hand to welcome a steady stream of visitors--a serious yet jovial field of riders and onlookers that included life-long close friends Carter McNeely and veteran octogenarian foxhunter and neighbor Bobbie Wells; on foot, Phyllis Jones and daughter Robin Mellen, and Ellie Wood Baxter.
-Bobbie shrugged against the chilly wind and quipped, “I might have not picked this day to come out, except for the day it is.”To read more, log in (above) or click to subscribe.
+Bobbie shrugged against the chilly wind and quipped, “I might have not picked this day to come out, except for the day it is.”To read more, log in above or click here to subscribe.